vKxni/disco.js/README.md

   },
 };
 ```
 Congrats.
-You now have a fully premium system integrated and fully working.
+You now have a fully working premium system integrated.
 If you want a live example, check out [Cody](https://github.com/vKxni/Cody).
 I have integrated it there and also used it for the examples here.